The contract period is one of the most critical provisions in any agreement because it determines the length of your business engagement.

 Life can come at you fast, but you probably know when your contracts are set for renewal.

-Don’t put your renewal process on the back burner, or you could miss out on negotiation opportunities.
+Don’t put your renewal process on the back burner, or you could miss out on opportunities to negotiate.

 2. Have a library of contract templates and terms

-Have you asked your team what a perfect contract looks like?
-Have you had the time to look up contract-based terms or correlate your ideal master agreement?
+Also, your teams may not know what a perfect contract should look like, or you may not have the time to research contract terms or correlate your ideal master agreement.

 3. Communicate with your partners throughout the process